Anthroposophy: Religious nature

 According to Swartz, Brandt, Hammer, Hansson, and others Anthroposophy is a religion.
 They also call it "settled new religious movement", while Martin Gardner and others called it a cult.
 Another scholar also calls it a new religious movement or a new spiritual movement.
 Already in 1924 Anthroposophy got labeled "new religious movement" and "occultist movement".
 Other scholars agree it is a new religious movement.
 According to Helmut Zander, both the theory and practice of Anthroposophy display characteristics of religion, and, according to Zander, Rudolf Steiner would plead no contest.
+Another author states that the question whether Anthroposophy is a religion cannot be answered by "Yes" or "No".

 According to Zander, Steiner's book Geheimwissenschaft [Occult Science] contains Steiner's mythology about cosmogenesis.
 Hammer notices that Anthroposophy is a synthesis which does include occultism.
 Hammer also notices that Steiner's occult doctrines bear a strong resemblance to post-Blavatskyan Theosophy (e.g. Annie Besant and Charles Webster Leadbeater).
 According to Helmut Zander, Steiner's clairvoyant insights always developed according to the same pattern.
 He took revised texts from theosophical literature and then passed them off as his own higher insights.
 Because he did not want to be an occult storyteller, but a (spiritual) scientist, he adapted his reading, which he had seen supernaturally in the world's memory, to the current state of technology.
 When, for example, the Wright brothers began flying with gliders and eventually with motorized aircraft in 1903, Steiner transformed the ponderous gondola airships of his Atlantis story into airplanes with elevators and rudders in 1904.

-Another author states that the question whether Anthroposophy is a religion cannot be answered by "Yes" or "No".